Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.10 - Travel Tracker Part 3/README.md

 Some countries in the database have long official names, such as "United Republic of Tanzania."
 Users are unlikely to type the full official name, so a direct match query would fail.
 To address this, we use the SQL WHERE LIKE pattern to perform fuzzy matching.
 This allows us to match a substring within the country_name column, enabling users to input partial names like "Tanzania" and still find the correct country_code.

 The WHERE LIKE query uses wildcards (%) concatenated before and after the user input, allowing any text to appear before or after the search term.
 For example, if the input is "Tanzania," the query matches any country_name containing "Tanzania" anywhere in the string.

+## Ensuring Case-Insensitive Matching

+To further improve matching, we convert the user input to lowercase using JavaScript's `toLowerCase()` method.
+Correspondingly, we wrap the country_name column in the SQL query with the `LOWER()` function.
+This ensures that the comparison is case-insensitive, allowing inputs like "tanzania" or "TANZANIA" to match the database entry regardless of casing.